Personalize selling with product rec quizzes 👉

 The answer: market research.
 A realistic prediction, based on data, of your chances of success.
 Basically, it’s a way to find out the market viability of your idea.

 If you’re new to market research, don’t be intimidated.
 This guide will take you from basic concepts through to advanced techniques.
-Plus our in-house experts will walk you through real life examples of how we do it here at Typeform.
+Plus, our in-house experts will walk you through real-life examples of how we do it here at Typeform.

 What is market research and why does it matter?

-In a nutshell, market research is the process of collecting information about your target market and customers so you can:
+Market research is the process of collecting information about your target market and customers so you can:

 • Learn who your customers are